millerlp/Tide_controller/README.md

 ===============

 Arduino code and associated files for building an aquarium tide height controller.
-This assumes that you have downloaded and installed the latest version of the Arduino software (1.0.1 or newer).
+This assumes that you have downloaded and installed the latest version of the Arduino software (v1.0.6 or v1.6.1, or newer).

 Installation: